MoonHighway/ts-aws-capstone-projects/02-fraud-detection.md

 ---

 ## Sample Transaction Data
-To test your **fraud detection system**, use the following sample dataset.
+To test your fraud detection system, use the following sample dataset.

 <details>
   <summary>Click to expand sample data 📂 </summary>